 CARA is very involved in legislative issues at the State and National levels.
-The Legislative Committee, chaired by Hene Kelly, Vice President of CARA representing the CA Federation of Teachers – Retired, along with 30+ active members meet monthly (3rd Thursday of each month, 10am-2pm at the UDW office, 900 J Street (basement).
+The Legislative Committee, chaired by Hene Kelly, Vice President of CARA representing the CA Federation of Teachers – Retired, along with 40+ active members meet monthly (3rd Thursday of each month, 10am-1pm).
 Currently meeting via Zoom.
-Please email CARA at email@example.com to get the Zoom link to attend meetings virtually.
+Please email Dwane Camp, Jr., CARA’s Legislative Director at email@example.com to get the Zoom link to attend meetings virtually.

 The committee reviews legislation that impacts seniors and recommends positions on bills (support, oppose, watch).
 Once a position is approved by the CARA Board based on the committee’s recommendations and research, committee members write letters (which are posted on our website) and communicate our position with the authors of the bills.

 The Committee also identifies Priority Bills for CARA to focus on – these are bills that match the issue priorities adopted by CARA delegates at our annual convention.
 For Priority Bills, CARA not only writes letters, but the Committee creates one page Action Alerts on each bill that are forwarded to our CATS – and become the focus of our letter writing, phone call, and advocacy efforts at both the local/district level as well as statewide.
 We attend every hearing on the priority bills, and volunteers testify when appropriate, participate in rallies, press events, and whatever else we can do on our own, or with coalition partners.